 We produce high quality biochar from the wood left over after hedge laying and coppicing.
 Usually this brash is burnt, wasting energy and releasing poluting smoke.
 However, using our kiln, we can produce biochar cleanly with hardly any smoke and much of the carbon that would otherwise be released into the atmosphere is stored in the char.

 We sell our biochar to order, minimum order is 10 litres.
 For bulk orders of more than one cubic metre, please get in touch for a quotation.
+We are happy to offer a significant discount if you would like to take delivery after a burn as this saves us double handling and storing it.

 Over 10 litres: 40p per litre